Old school tee boxes set stage on the Adobe Course at Arizona Biltmore Golf Club in Phoenix

 Crucial but barely noticed.

-Tim Thorn isn't some dandy bloke who gets regular pedicures, sets his schedule around Project Runway airings and sips drinks pinker than Paris Hilton's poodle collar, either.
-Thorn's a former college football star at San Diego State (from the late '60s when San Diego State was actually good), a tight end skilled enough to taste life in the pros, the kind of man's man who knows ones score is improved by two beers down the closing stretch.
+Tim Thorn isn't some dandy bloke who gets regular pedicures, either.
+Thorn's a former college football star at San Diego State, a tight end skilled enough to taste life in the pros, the kind of man's man who knows ones score is improved by two beers down the closing stretch.

 Heck, Thorn has surgery scars from rebuilt knees that he just laughs at.

 So, no, you don't expect him to note tee boxes.
-Only, on the Adobe Course you almost can't help it.
+Only, on Arizona Biltmore Golf Club's Adobe Course you almost can't help it.
 They're huge for one thing.
 Many resort courses these days give golfers tee boxes skinnier than Kate Moss on a cocaine bender.
 You have about as much room to move around as an out-of-work Manhattan musician in his studio apartment.

 You're pretty much limited to hitting out of the same line that dozens of other golfers have hit out of that day.